zachcoleman/fast-stats/README.md

 [![License](https://img.shields.io/badge/license-Apache2.0-green)](./LICENSE)

 # fast-stats
 `fast-stats` is a fast and simple library for calculating basic statistics such as: precision, recall, and f1-score.
-The library also supports the calculation of confusion matrices.
+The library also supports the calculation of multi-class confusion matrices.

 The project was developed using the [maturin](https://maturin.rs) framework.